Nederlandsche Scheepsbouw Maatschappij: Crisis of the early twenties

 In 1923 the English shipbuilding industry began to recover, but this was not the case for the Dutch shipbuilders.
 The only Dutch shipbuilder that had enough work happened to be the NSM.
-In late December 1923 NSM missed a very big order by the SMN.
+In late December 1923 NSM missed a very large order by the SMN.
 It was for a new Ocean liner and the first order in 18 years that the SMN did not place at the NSM.
 NSM offered for 6,270,000 guilders, but the Ateliers et Chantiers de la Loire in Saint-Nazaire offered for 4,900,000 guilders, something made possible by currency manipulation.
 The MS P.C.
 Hooft would be 520' pp long by 67.9' wide with a 38.6 ' hold for 14,000 brt.
 P.C.
 Hooft would be launched on 23 April 1925.

 The results for 1924 would vindicate the careful approach of the board of NSM.
 The profit was 141 guilders and 30 cents while 126,301 went to depreciation.
 After the drydocks under construction at the new shipyard had been delivered, the NSM did not succeed in getting orders for the new shipyard.
 The primary cause of trouble was a lack of laborers combined with the high wages in Amsterdam.
 As a result the new shipyard was idle.
 Therefore the new shipyard was valued way too high in the books, requiring a 5% depreciation a year.
 As a consequence the profits would have to be designated to depreciations for years, before any dividends could be paid.